albertosantini/hyperhtml-styleguide/README.md

 └── index.html
 ```

+The rationale behind this structure is a separation based on feature (folders-by-feature) and not on file type (folder-by-type).

 The high level folder structure simply contains `index.html` and `app/`, a directory in which all our root, component, common and low-level modules live along with the markup and styles for each component.

 **[Back to top](#table-of-contents)**